Kartheeban2505/Sales_Analytics_Dashboard_for_Business_Insights/README.md

 # Sales Analytics Dashboard for Business Insights

 # Problem Statement
 The computer hardware business is facing difficulties in scaling operations due to the rapidly evolving market and a lack of actionable insights derived from data.
-The challenge is to design and implement an automated dashboard that consolidates critical metrics to support data-driven decision-making, such as tracking revenue growth, year-over-year (YOY) trends, and region-specific sales performance.
+The challenge is to design and implement an automated dashboard that consolidates critical metrics to support data-driven decision-making, such as tracking revenue growth, year-over-year (YOY) trends, and region-specific sales performance.This project leverages SQL for data extraction and Power BI for visualization to provide actionable insights, with the ultimate goal of enabling a projected revenue growth of 7% in the upcoming quarter.

 # Task List
 1. Data Collection and Preprocessing